Avi991/Samsung-PD-training-/README.md

  **Generated Clock**

- 	A generated clock, in the context of digital design and VLSI (Very Large Scale Integration), refers to a clock signal that is derived or generated from a primary clock source 		rather than being the primary clock signal itself.
-Generated clocks are used for various purposes in digital circuits and can have different frequencies, phases, or 			characteristics compared to the original clock source.
-Here are some common use cases for generated clocks:
+A generated clock  refers to a clock signal that is derived or generated from a primary clock source rather than being the primary clock signal itself.

+**Frequency Division**:

-- *Frequency Division*: Generated clocks are often used to create lower-frequency clocks from a higher-frequency master clock.
+Generated clocks are often used to create lower-frequency clocks from a higher-frequency master clock.
 This is achieved by dividing the frequency of the primary clock using digital counters or dividers.
 It allows different parts of the circuit to operate at slower clock speeds for power savings or to meet timing requirements.

+**Frequency Multiplication**:

-- *Frequency Multiplication*: Conversely, generated clocks can be used to create higher-frequency clocks from a lower-frequency source.
+Conversely, generated clocks can be used to create higher-frequency clocks from a lower-frequency source.
 This is often done using PLLs (Phase-Locked Loops) or DLLs (Delay-Locked Loops).
 Frequency multiplication is useful for driving specific high-speed components or meeting timing constraints.

+**Clock Skew Control**:

-- *Clock Skew Control*: Generated clocks can be employed to control clock skew, which is the variation in arrival times of clock signals across the chip.
+Generated clocks can be employed to control clock skew, which is the variation in arrival times of clock signals across the chip.
 By generating clocks with adjusted phases, designers can minimize clock skew and ensure that data is captured reliably in flip-flops and latches.

-- *Clock Gating* : Clock gating is a power-saving technique where clocks to certain parts of the circuit are enabled or disabled dynamically based on activity.
+**Clock Gating** : Clock gating is a power-saving technique where clocks to certain parts of the circuit are enabled or disabled dynamically based on activity.
 Generated clocks can be used to control clock gating circuits, allowing for efficient power management by turning off clocks when they are not needed.

+**Clock Domain Isolation** :

-- *Clock Domain Isolation* : In complex designs, different sections of a chip may operate in separate clock domains.
+In complex designs, different sections of a chip may operate in separate clock domains.
 Generated clocks can be used to create domain-specific clocks, enabling isolated operation with respect to clock signals.
 This is essential for managing timing constraints and avoiding issues associated with crossing clock domains.

+**Synchronization** :

-- *Synchronization* : When signals need to cross from one clock domain to another, synchronization is required to prevent data corruption.
+When signals need to cross from one clock domain to another, synchronization is required to prevent data corruption.
 Generated clocks can be used to create synchronization signals and ensure proper data transfer between domains.

 The command to create a generated clock is